luisico/gold-standard-images/README.md

 - Use EPM for all repositories
 - Document generation of vagrant and packer keys
 - Bigger disk size and allow to grow?
+- guest_os_type variables for vbox and VMware should go in OS template
 - Move vm_name out of OS templates?
-- guest_os_type variables for vbox and VMware should go in OS template
+- Change vm_name to be similar to OS (ie CentOS-7.2.1511)